-Textbook: Physics for Scientists and Engineers, A Strategic Approach, Volume 1, by Randall D. Knight (Addison Wesley).
-When you buy your textbook you must get a new copy that is packaged with an access number.
-The access number will be needed to get on-line access to the web-based homework collection system called Mastering Physics.
-If you buy a used copy, you will need to also purchase an access number (about \$40) which you can do on-line or at the bookstore.
+Physics for Scientists and Engineers, A Strategic Approach, with Mastering Physics, Volume 1, second edition, by Randall D. Knight (Addison Wesley).

+When you buy your textbook you must get a new copy that is packaged with an access number for Mastering Physics.
+The access number is needed to get on-line access to Mastering Physics, which is the web-based homework collection system.
+If you buy a used copy, you will need to also purchase an access number which you can get on-line at: